 The stage was set in 2010 for an offensive outbreak when UK had a .269 combined batting average with four players batting over .325.

 Himes developed former All-America player Molly Johnson, who broke numerous school records, including the school's batting average and home run records when she graduated.
 She also notched single-season records with 81 hits in 2009 and 20 doubles in 2008.

-Brittany Cervantes, who graduated last season, excelled under Himes, ending her career ranking first in the UK records for home runs with 48.
+Brittany Cervantes, who graduated in 2012, excelled under Himes, ending her career ranking first in the UK records for home runs with 48.
 Cervantes also finished ranked top 10 in the UK career rankings in doubles, walks, RBI, runs scored and slugging percentage.
 In addition, the tandem of former stars Meagan Aull and Megan Yocke rank among UK's all-time leaders in nearly every offensive category including batting average, doubles, home runs and stolen bases.

 Himes showed her ability to develop talent in 2012, when she led Cervantes, Kara Dill and Griffin Joiner to All-SEC honors.
 Cervantes had a great senior season, leading the team in home runs, RBI and doubles.
-Dill continued to show offensive improvement leading the team with a .351 average and a career-high 71 hits, which ranks fifth-most all-time in school history.
+Dill continued to show offensive improvement leading the team with a .351 average and a career-high 71 hits, which ranked fifth-most all-time in school history.
 Joiner had a great freshman season, hitting .278 with 20 RBI and four homers.

 Prior to joining UK, Himes served under Lawson at Western Kentucky for one season.
 The Hilltoppers emerged as one of the top teams in the conference.

 Himes' coaching career began at George Washington University, where she spent two seasons helping the Colonials continue to establish themselves as a Division I program.

 Himes made her professional debut in 2006 with the Philadelphia Force before spending one season at Western Kentucky.